 Despite frequent visits with lactation consultants, nurses, and doctors, no one noticed their tongue ties (or the lip-tie) in the hospital.
 Or for their first several well-visits.

-Once the pediatrician finally noticed Rosie’s (my 3rd child) at her 6 month well visit, we had pushed through the difficulties (and pain) and breastfeeding was going okay.
+Once the pediatrician finally noticed Rosie’s (my 3rd child) at her 6 month well visit, we had pushed through the difficulties (and extreme pain) and breastfeeding was going okay.
 So the doctor didn’t seem concerned.
 She was pretty small, but gaining weight.

 Little did I know the problems that would arise.